vortexdeveloperlabs/Filter-Lock/docs/for devs/standards/API Endpoints for Link Bot Locking.md

 If the auth fails, no error is returned, instead it will pass the request to the next route, because these shouldn't be a problem.

-To prevent request repeating, the API endpoints are hashed.
-This does not apply to the endpoints used by Link Bots, since they have a special Token that won't be used anywhere by a browser.
-It will use the same [HMAC Hashing used in the Link Bot Tokens](../../for%20devs/standards/Link%20Bot%20Tokens.md#H), but to hash the API endpoint names.
-They will be hashed by the nonce used in the User Token itself.
-This is because the extensions can't peep the body of the requests, so they can't get the nonce, therefore they can't bruteforce the API endpoint name.

-TODO: I plan to write JSON schemas for the API endpoints
+- TODO: I plan to write JSON schemas for the API endpoints

 ## Used by